Stakeholders’ Working Group

-In order to drive progress towards achieving the WHO 2020 NTD goals, a Stakeholders’ Working Group (SWG), was set up in 2012 to guide the work of Uniting to Combat NTDs with representatives from the major stakeholder groups supporting the London Declaration including donors, representatives of endemic countries, industry partners, researchers, implementers, NGDOs, advocacy agencies and WHO as an observer.
+To drive progress towards achieving the WHO roadmap on NTDs goals, a Stakeholders’ Working Group (SWG), was set up in 2012 to guide the work of Uniting to Combat NTDs.
+It includes representatives from the major stakeholder groups supporting the London Declaration including:

-The SWG is supported in its role by the Uniting to Combat NTDs Support Centre which is jointly hosted by Sightsavers and the Task Force for Global Health with initial funding provided by the Bill & Melinda Gates Foundation.
-As currently structured, the Support Centre is tasked to do the following:
+The SWG is supported in its role by the Uniting to Combat NTDs support centre.
+It is jointly hosted by Sightsavers and the Task Force for Global Health with initial funding provided by the Bill & Melinda Gates Foundation.
+As currently structured, the support centre is tasked to:

 The operational model of the support centre will be subject to regular review.

 The partnership is further strengthened by three working groups.
 Additional working groups may be created to respond to specific issues.

 This group brings together key players to discuss, agree and coordinate the implementation of strategic advocacy priorities in support of the WHO, for the NTDs targeted through the London Declaration.